Variational formulation of stochastic thermodynamics: Finite-dimensional systems: Discussion

 A number of technical subtleties arise in specific limits.
 For example, while we have focused on the underdamped regime to retain the full dynamical structure, taking the overdamped limit within the variational framework must be done with care.
 In particular, the operations of enforcing the second law and applying the overdamped approximation do not, in general, commute: the overdamped approximation should be performed prior to the second law constraint.
 However, even then, the overdamped approximation does not provide a generally reliable account of entropy production and may fail to capture key contributions \cite{entropy_anomaly}.

-Furthermore, when multiplicative noise is present, the noise-induced drift terms lead to FDRs that take the form of partial differential equations rather than algebraic constraints.
+Furthermore, in the presence of multiplicative noise, the noise-induced drift terms lead to FDRs that take the form of partial differential equations rather than algebraic constraints.
 While closed-form solutions may be obtainable in specific cases---as in Ref. \cite{Dubkov2009} for Coulomb friction---this is not guaranteed in general.
 In such cases, the model can be systematically extended by incorporating these drifts into an effective dissipative force (e.g., ${\rm f}_- \rightarrow {\rm f}_- + \nu_p$), resulting in an algebraic FDR.
 This strategy has been employed in various contexts \cite{Lau_2007,Cates_2022,ActiveFields}, and fits naturally within the variational formulation developed here.

-Finally, when applying this framework to models that omit relevant energy sources, inconsistencies manifest in the FDR.
-For example, in systems exhibiting negative friction, the FDR yields $g^2/T = \gamma < 0$, which is incompatible with $g^2 \geq 0$ unless one assumes a negative temperature $T < 0$.
-This apparent violation can be resolved by recognizing that such effective energy injection arises from the coupling to an additional degree of freedom.
+Finally, although this framework requires an initial specification of the thermal variables, any inconsistency between this choice and the underlying dynamics will arise as a mathematical inconsistency.
+For instance, in systems exhibiting negative friction, the FDR implies $g^2/T = \gamma < 0$, which is incompatible with $g^2 \ge 0$ unless one assumes a negative temperature $T < 0$.
+However, since temperature is defined independently of $\gamma$, such a condition cannot be imposed.
+Consequently, LDB breaks down, appearing as an inconsistency in the FDRs.
+This apparent violation can be resolved by recognizing that an effective energy input arises from coupling to an additional DoF---meaning that the initial model neglected a thermodynamically relevant variable~\cite{PhysRevX.15.021050}.
+Hence, the framework does not arbitrarily enforce LDB but instead reveals when a more complete thermodynamic phase space must be considered, thereby guiding the modeling process.